JAMESDEVARAPU/festivevoice/replit.md

 - **Content Organization**: Categorized storage by type (voice stories, video traditions, festivals, cultural facts)
 - **Multimedia Handling**: Audio/video file processing with metadata tracking and storage optimization
 - **Search and Discovery**: Organized presentation of cultural content by categories, regions, and contributors
+- **Community Gallery**: Public viewing interface for all user-generated content with filtering, search, and contributor recognition

 # External Dependencies